-- 1. Place the ATV on a level surface. - 2.
-Remove panel F. (See page 8-10.) - 3.
+- 1. Place the ATV on a level surface. - Remove the access cover by turning it counterclockwise. - 3.
 Place an oil pan under the engine to collect the used oil. - 4.
 Remove the dipstick, and then remove the engine oil drain bolt and its gasket to drain the oil from the crankcase.